Rio Rancho History

 1977 – AMREP continued to subdivide and sell portions of its 92,000 acres and 86,000 lots.
 AMREP sold 77,000 lots to 45,000 investors from 35 states between 1961 and 1977.

-In 1981, Rio Rancho incorporated and became the City of Rio Rancho.
-The City initially annexed and zoned 3,500 acres of the 92,000 acres of the 92,000 acre Rio Rancho subdivision.
+1981 – Rio Rancho incorporated and became the City of Rio Rancho.
+The City initially annexed and zoned 3,500 acres of the 92,000 acre Rio Rancho subdivision.

-2002—Mariposa, a 7,200 acre master planned project was annexed and zoned into the City of Rio Rancho’s far northwest quadrant of the city.
+2002 – Mariposa, a 7,200 acre master planned project was annexed and zoned into the City of Rio Rancho’s far northwest quadrant of the city.
 The Mariposa development has a total estimated build out of over 6,000 homes, a commercial area, schools, recreation, and employment opportunities.
-To date the project has nearly 100 homes, community center, and office space built.
+Prior to the Real Estate crash in 2007-2008, the project developed nearly 100 homes, a community center, and office space.
+Between 2007 and 2017, virtually all development stopped.
+Since 2017 several hundred homes have been built and sold.
+This community is now one of the finest in the Albuquerque metro area.

-2003 - Quail Ranch received final approval for zoning from the City of Rio Rancho for over 25,000 new residential units, 600 plus acres of industrial land, and over 400 acres of commercial land within the largest new master planned community project in the City of Rio Rancho.
-Quail Ranch has a 160 acre $38 million industrial user under contract for a 2014 closing and construction time frame.
-Quail Ranch is fully entitled and is ready to start its overall project in the near future when housing development activity resumes its normal market level of demand.
+2003 – Quail Ranch received final approval for zoning from the City of Rio Rancho for over 25,000 new residential units, 600 plus acres of industrial land, and over 400 acres of commercial land within the largest new master planned community project in the City of Rio Rancho.
+Quail Ranch is fully entitled and is ready to start its overall project in the near future.

 2004 – Cabezon Community started development in Rio Rancho.
-Cabezon completed most of its development and sales of approximately 3,500 homes prior to the 2007 recession and housing collaspe.
+Cabezon completed most of its development and sales of approximately 3,500 homes prior to the 2007 recession and housing collapse.
+The last homes were built in 2018.

-2004 -Loma Colorado.
-Pulte Homes selected as master developer for 440 acres and construction on that project began in 2006.
-Most of the 900 home subdivision is now complete at Loma Colorado.
+2004 – Loma Colorado.
+Pulte Homes was selected as master developer for 440 acres and construction on a re-development project began in 2006.
+Construction of the 900-home subdivision was completed in 2018 at Loma Colorado.

-2005 – City Center began development with a new City Hall and new $41 million Santa Ana Center.
+2005 – City Center began development with a new City Hall and new $41 million Multi-Purpose Arena.

-2006 – The new Paseo del Volcan Freeway connecting Rio Rancho from US 550 on the north end of the City to Interstate 40 south of the City.
+2006 – Construction began on the new Paseo del Volcan Freeway connecting Rio Rancho from US 550 on the north end of the City to Interstate 40 south of the City.

 2007 – The City of Rio Rancho negotiated a contract with the Albuquerque Bernalillo County Water Authority to provide water rights, water, and wastewater service to approximately 10,000 acres of land located in southern Rio Rancho within Bernalillo County.
 This portion of Rio Rancho includes the 6,500 acre Quail Ranch and 4,500 acres of land between Quail Ranch and Ventana Ranch known as the Paradise West Subdivision.

-2007- The new $120 million Sue Cleveland High School opened in northern Rio Rancho in the State Land Offices ’s Paseo Gateway project in northern Rio Rancho.
+2007 – The $120 million Sue Cleveland High School opened in northern Rio Rancho in the State Land Offices’ Paseo Gateway project in northern Rio Rancho.

-2011- UNM Sandoval County Hospital began construction of its new $150 million hospital and opened in 2012 in northern Rio Rancho.
+2011 – UNM Sandoval County Hospital began construction of its new $150 million hospital and opened in 2012 in northern Rio Rancho.
+The hospital will be a teaching hospital with a 160-acre campus.

 Rio Rancho Today

-The City of Rio Rancho was recently named one of the Top Ten City’s in America by Family Circle Magazine.
+2018 – The City of Rio Rancho was named one of the Top Ten City’s in America by Family Circle Magazine – August 2013 issue.

 The City of Rio Rancho continues to be one of the nation’s fastest growing small cities, due to affordable housing, quality school system, low crime rate, and strategic location in central NM.

 The City of Rio Rancho is currently 66,670 acres and has built out approximately 13,000 acres.
-Although less than 20% of the city is developed, a substantial portion of the City (with the exception of the State Land Office properties, Quail Ranch and Mariposa) is subdivided to ½ to 1 acre undeveloped non-contiguous lots which are difficult to re-assemble for development.
+Although less than 20% of the city is developed, a substantial portion of the City (with the exception of the State Land Office properties, Quail Ranch and Mariposa) is subdivided to ½ to 1-acre undeveloped lots with multiple owners and no or limited infrastructure which are difficult to re-assemble for development.